Paul Haggis’ Lawyers Grill Rape Accuser on ‘Flirtatious Emails’

 “Awesome to hear!
 Looking forward to seeing you around the holidays, perfect time to get back to New York!”
 Breest wrote in response.
 “Good luck with the shooting!!”

+Later in the afternoon, Haggis’ defense team directed a drawn-out barrage of pointed questions to Breest about her exact movements inside Haggis’ apartment—at times displaying images of the screenwriter’s kitchen and guest bedroom where the sexual assault allegedly occurred—in an apparent attempt to undermine the explosive testimony she delivered on Thursday.

+“I thought the cross was utterly ineffective and yet appalling,” Ilann Maazel, Breest’s lawyer told The Daily Beast outside court on Friday.
+“They’re asking her to re-enact the rape—I’ve never seen anything like it.”

 On Thursday, Breest testified that Haggis looked “like the devil” as he forced himself on her prior to the alleged sexual assault at the filmmaker’s SoHo loft.
-Her account and testimony of the alleged rape was detailed and at times, particularly graphic.
+Her account and testimony of the alleged rape were detailed and at times particularly graphic.
 She was 26 at the time.

 “He started jamming himself into my mouth,” Breest testified, referring to the moment Haggis allegedly forced oral sex upon her.
 “He was straddling my face and he did it continuously.
 I was gagging.”

-Breest, who described the trial proceedings as “re-traumatizing,” and “invasive” told the court how she developed body image issues, suffered recurring flashbacks of her alleged rape, and found herself unable to be alone with men without becoming on-edge in the years since her encounter with Haggis.
+Breest, who described the trial proceedings as “re-traumatizing” and “invasive,” told the court how she developed body image issues, suffered recurring flashbacks of her alleged rape, and found herself unable to be alone with men without becoming anxious in the years since her encounter with Haggis.

-Breest, who brought forth her lawsuit against Haggis in 2017, following the rise of the #MeToo movement, also told the jury how her career suffered after reporting the allegations.
-The 36-year-old lost her job of nearly 10 years at the Cinema Society after her boss—and Haggis’ friend—Andrew Saffir—declined to hire her again.
+Breest, who brought her lawsuit against Haggis in 2017, following the rise of the #MeToo movement, also told the jury how her career suffered after reporting the allegations.
+The 36-year-old lost her job of nearly 10 years at the Cinema Society after her boss—and Haggis’ friend, Andrew Saffir—declined to hire her again.

 “It was devastating,” she testified Friday morning.